awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	$ aws deploy create-deployment-group --cli-input-json file://deployment-group.json
 	```

+	>Note: CodeDeploy knows which instances to deploy to by filtering on EC2 instance tags.
+The tags are configured in the launch template and filtered on in the deployment group.

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/home](https://console.aws.amazon.com/codesuite/codedeploy/home) to check out your newly created deployment group.
+1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/applications](https://console.aws.amazon.com/codesuite/codedeploy/applications) to check out your newly created deployment group.

 1. Finally, deploy the application by editing **deployment.json** and replacing the value of **%codeDeployBucket%** from the CloudFormation stack outputs, and then running:

 	```
 	$ aws deploy create-deployment --cli-input-json file://deployment.json
 	```

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/home](https://console.aws.amazon.com/codesuite/codedeploy/home) to monitor your application deployment.
+1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.

-1. Find some mp3s on the interwebs and upload them to **/var/www/media** on the dev instance.

 1. Once the deploy is complete, browse to the URL of the dev Spot Instance launched by EC2 Fleet and login.
 The default email address is **'admin@example.com'** and default password is **'admin-pass'**.

+1. Find some mp3s on the interwebs and upload them to **/var/www/media** on the dev instance. *****THIS STEP NEEDS MORE DETAILS*****

 1. Under **MANAGE**, click on **Settings**.
 Click on **Scan**.
 Play around and enjoy some tunes on your music service.